tmarsteel/jcli/README.md

 slash (`/`); whether something is a flag or an option is derived from context.

 Arguments are interally handled the same way as options - but they have to be configured to be accessed.

+## Planned for Version 1.0

+* Configuration of additional Rules and Filters via the XML *type* attribute
+* Better Exception-Handling and Error reporting

+**If you have any suggestions/recommendations, please feel free to create issues and pull requests!**